Kostas-Papakostas/AIUE4Project/README.md

 # NPC Player class:

 Behavior tree and animation blueprint are blueprint pure.
+Movement are blueprint tasks and not in C++.

 Lightning ability functions: